Yoav221/Activity-Recognition/README.md

 -
 - Choose an Input Video, and run 'create_samples.py' to create the samples from the video.
 - Run 'predict' to predict each sample.
-- Run plot_prediction.py to see the map for all the activities (class1) our model found in the video.
+- Run plot_prediction.py to see 3D map for all the activities (class1) our model found in the video.
 - Run draw_rectangle.py to draw a rectangle around every activity in the video.